wp-plugins/remarkety-for-woocommerce/readme.txt

 Remarkety carefully monitors the amount of emails that your customers receive from you.
 So if a customer has received an email in the past number of days we will not send another email unless it is extremely “important”.

+ = How much does Remarkety cost?  =

+Remarkety offers a free 30-day trial.
+After the trial, pricing is based on the size of your contact list.
+[See pricing here](http://www.remarkety.com/pricing).

 == Screenshots ==

 1. Abandoned cart email example.